MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 docker pull 095420225348.dkr.ecr.eu-west-1.amazonaws.com/simplebank:5750a6ef812d5775e9adc07708428dead6a54ceb
 ```

+## Pull Docker image and run locally

-We got an error because docker cannot pull image from this private repository.
+We got an error because Docker cannot pull image from this private repository.
-We have to login to the AWS ECR registry first in order to pull or push image.
+We have to log in to the AWS ECR registry first in order to pull or push image.

 To do that, let's search for `aws ecr get login password`.
 We're using AWS CLI
 version 2, so let's open this [page](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ecr/get-login-password.html).